Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Efficient inference with machine learning

 \section{Efficient inference with machine learning}

-Beyond traditional M-estimators based on parametric working models, data-adaptive machine learning models have also been studied in randomized experiments under simple randomization, typically through the vehicle of efficient influence function \citep{van2011targeted, chernozhukov2018double}.
+Beyond traditional M-estimators based on parametric working models, data-adaptive machine learning models have emerged for analysis of randomized experiments under simple randomization, typically through the vehicle of efficient influence function \citep{van2011targeted, chernozhukov2018double}.
 While these estimators provide flexible covariate adjustment and achieve the asymptotic efficiency lower bound under simple randomization, their properties under rerandomization or stratified rerandomization remain unknown.
 In this section, we turn our focus to a class of efficient estimators via the efficient influence function and obtain their asymptotic distribution under rerandomization and stratified rerandomization.
-We focus on the setting where outcomes are missing at random (Assumption~\ref{assp2}), but our theory can be straightforwardly extended to accommodate other settings (e.g., cluster-randomized experiments), where efficient estimation has been investigated under simple randomization \citep{wang2023CRT}.
+We focus on the setting where outcomes are missing at random (Assumption~\ref{assp2}), but our theory can be straightforwardly extended to accommodate other settings (e.g., cluster-randomized experiments), where efficient estimation has been previously investigated under simple randomization \citep{wang2023CRT}.